See what our riders and their families have to say!

 I love riding at Pride Stables because it makes me happy.
 It makes me feel independent and when I’m having a bad day my horse makes me feel better.

 – From a young adult rider with mobility challenges

 Thank you so much to the team at Pride Stables.
 Everyone is enthusiastic and so patient.
 My son said that riding a horse made him feel strong and powerful!

 – From young rider/camper T and his mom

 Peter has been riding since he was three years old.
 We used to live in New Mexico and when we returned to Canada, he started riding at Pride Stables.

-Peter will be 13 in January and he has cerebral palsy.
+Peter has cerebral palsy.
 It affects mainly his leg muscles, left arm, balance and speech.
 Incredibly, he often sits better on the horse than he does in his wheelchair!

 The volunteers are so friendly and personable that Peter anticipates his riding lessons and looks forward to chatting with the volunteers.
 He finds out all about them and shares his personality with them every week.
 They are one of the best things about the program.
 The volunteers and organization of this riding program are wonderful.
 The consistency of volunteer support for riders like Peter is crucial.
 Pride Stables is super at retaining volunteers over many sessions.